Section 9: Travel

 Citibank allows UTSA's administrative offices online access to CitiManager® to view credit card activity for all travel cards issued within their respective division/college.
 This is referred to as being a Program Administrator (Read Only).

-Executive Area (Pres. and VP): Highest level access.
-The President and each VP may delegate access to one or more (maximum of three) individuals to view travel card activity within their division via the CMR form.
+- Executive Area (President and Vice Presidents): Highest level access.
+The President and each Vice President may delegate access to one or more (maximum of three) individuals to view travel card activity within their division via the CMR form.

-College/Administrative Area: Dean, Assistant/Associate Dean or Assistant/Associate Vice President (AVP) level.
+- College/Administrative Area: Dean, Associate/Assistant Dean or Associate/Assistant Vice President level.
 Administrators at this level may authorize their fiscal manager and/or delegate (maximum of three) to view travel card activity within their division/college via the CMR form.

 The Program Administrator (Read Only) has access to view the following types of travel card activity: